podados/doc-diveintopython/en/packaging.rst

   politics and peril.
 If you wish to release your software as open source, I humbly offer five pieces of advice:

     #.
-Dont write your own license.
+Don't write your own license.
     #.
-Dont write your own license.
+Don't write your own license.
     #.
-Dont write your own license.
+Don't write your own license.
     #.
-It doesnt need to be GPL , but `it needs to be GPL -compatible`_.
+It doesnt need to be GPL , but `it needs to be GPL-compatible`_.
     #.
-Dont write your own license.
+Don't write your own license.

 + **Classify your software** using the PyPI classification system.
 Ill explain what this means later in this chapter.
 + **Write a read me file**.
 Dont skimp on this.
 At a minimum, it should give your users an overview of what your software does and how to install it.